pearpenguin/pearpenguin.github.io/README.md

 Configure on github/bitbucket

 ## TODO
-pre-commit hooks to copy ~/.vimrc
+pre-commit hooks to copy ~/.vimrc and ~/.gitignore